Program Structure and Requirements

 There are five clinical training tracks within a single and coherent clinical child internship program, described below.
 The tracks allow greater in-depth training within a clinical year designed to provide breadth of training in clinical child psychology.
 The overall requirements and clinical competencies expected of each intern are the same regardless of the program track.
 In addition, all interns participate in a common set of didactics and the LEND Program.
 Most rotations are open to all interns, with some exceptions.

 - Autism Spectrum Disorders (1 position).
 This track is designed for interns wishing to pursue clinical and research careers related to the field of autism spectrum disorders.
 Interns in this track spend approximately 50 percent of clinical training in assessment and consultation rotations within the Center for Autism Research and the Regional Autism Center.
+Interns in this track are expected to complete a second year of funded training as post-doctoral fellows through the Center for Autism Research.

 - Clinical Child Psychology (1 position).
 This track is designed for interns wishing to pursue clinical and research careers in more general clinical child psychology, with particular focus on outpatient behavioral health assessment and intervention with ADHD, anxiety and depression concerns.